With easy to follow methods, rose propagation is fun, not difficult and most satisfying

-The easiest way to make more roses is to go to the next garden center and buy more roses or order the newest varieties from an online nursery.
+The easiest way to get more roses is to go to the next garden center and buy roses or order the newest varieties from an online nursery.

 I will describe all methods in this section and try to give you some understanding what technique could be the best for your first efforts of rose propagation.

 As I have listed budding and take cuttings first, they are more important to raise roses.
 Seed-sawing and layering are rarely used methods, especially for commercially grown plants.